BarisKaragaac/SDC-Final/README.md

 # Self Driving Car Beta Testing Nanodegree
-# Midterm - 3D Object Detection
+# Final Term - Sensor Fusion and Object Detection

 In this project, we used real-world data from the Waymo Open Dataset and apply an extended Kalman filter for sensor fusion and tracking multiple vehicles.